Strata repairs and maintenance

 - reduces greenhouse gas emissions

-- encourages sustainable transport (such as electric vehicle charging stations).
+- encourages sustainable transport (such as electric vehicle charging stations)

 How to find out about sustainability upgrades

-- Check with your local council about any options.
+- Check with your local council.

-- Check with your water company about any options.
+- Check with your water company.

-- Contact your electricity company.
-Check if they qualify for the NSW Government’s Commercial Lighting or Home Energy Efficiency Retrofits methods.
+- Check if you qualify for the NSW Government’s Commercial Lighting or Home Energy Efficiency Retrofits.

 - Hire a strata sustainability consultant.
 They can tell you what other strata schemes have done.